List of Porridge characters: "Bunny" Warren

 "Bunny" Warren is played by Sam Kelly.
-Warren is a close friend of Fletcher, Godber and McLaren, and frequently joins in with schemes of theirs.
-Warren is dyslexic, and Fletcher and Godber frequently remark about his low intellect.
-Warren is very self-aware of his dyslexia, and sometimes states his desire to learn new things.
+Warren is a trusted friend of Fletcher, Godber and McLaren, and frequently joins in with their schemes.
+He was imprisoned for burglary, after being caught due to his inability to read a sign saying "Warning: burglar alarm".
+Fletcher and Godber frequently remark about his low intellect and Warren is self-conscious of his illiteracy - particularly his inability to read letters from his wife - and sometimes wistfully muses on his desire to (at least try to) learn "new things".

-Warren was imprisoned for burglary, after he was apparently caught due to his inability to read a sign saying "Warning: burglar alarm".

 Mr Mackay

-Mr Mackay (born 23 April 1923) is played by Fulton Mackay.
-Mackay is a tough prison warder whose constant obsession in life is to catch Fletcher out.
-Mackay has the authority to make decisions affecting the entire wing, such as banning Christmas celebrations in the episode "No Way Out", so is presumably the wing's custodial manager.
+Mr Mackay is played by Fulton Mackay.
+Mackay is a tough prison officer whose constant obsession in life is to catch Fletcher out.
+Mackay has the authority to make decisions affecting the entire wing, such as banning Christmas celebrations in the episode "No Way Out", so is presumably the wing's senior officer.
 Fletch's sly tactics in misdeeds ranging from fixing boxing matches, stealing pills from the prison doctor and eggs from the prison farmyard right through to finding new and imaginative ways to stick two fingers up at Mackay and get away with it, were specially designed to get up Mackay's nose.
 In return, Mackay's frenzied attempts to catch Fletch out, when fruitful, gave Mackay a level of smugness and satisfaction which was only accentuated by Fletch's hostility and skulking.

 Born into a poor family, Mackay went on to be a drill sergeant (though in Going Straight this is changed to Warrant Officer Class 2) in the Argyll and Sutherland Highlanders, and ran a boarding house in Peebles with his wife, Marie, before joining the prison service.
 Mackay's temper is agitated by the constant suspicion he has of Fletcher, and his despair at the leniency of his optimistic, mild-mannered, kind-hearted colleague Mr Barrowclough.
-Mackay's homeland of Scotland serves as a constant source of entertainment for Fletcher, who is always on the lookout for an opportunity to antagonise Mackay.
-In one episode Mackay asks Fletcher whether he felt he was working class.
+Mackay's homeland of Scotland serves as a constant source of entertainment for Fletcher, who describes him as a "charmless Celtic nurk" and is always on the lookout for an opportunity to antagonise Mackay.
+In one episode, Mackay asks Fletcher whether he felt he was working class.
 Fletcher responds, "I did, until I visited Glasgow.
 Now I think I'm middle class."

 Mackay appears in the first episode of Going Straight, where it is revealed he has left Slade Prison after reaching the compulsory retirement age for prison officers.
+He shares the same train as Fletcher and the two end up crossing paths.
+Though they are initially hostile to each other when Fletcher realises that he has retired, Fletcher later inadvertently saves Mackay from accidentally getting involved in a criminal operation and framed.
+Mackay subsequently parts ways with Fletcher on better terms, and shakes his hand for the first and final time.